jopopapi/uno-card-game/README.md

 # Uno Card Game

 This is the repository for the Uno Card Game.
+This project involved creating an interactive Uno Game that can be played with mutiple players using one device.
 Below are the descriptions for each file:

 * `CardIcons`: Folder that contains all the images for each card face
 * `StartFrame.java`: java code used for the start screen of the game